-Congratulations, you sold your used MacBook on Swappa! (or eBay) Now you have to send the Apple laptop to the buyer; you want to pack it safe and ship it cheap.
-This article will guide you how to ship a MacBook.
-Consider this your MacBook Shipping Guide.
+Congratulations, you sold your used MacBook on Swappa!
+Now, it’s time to perform a factory reset on your MacBook and ship the Apple laptop to the buyer, so you want to pack it safe and ship it cheap.
+This guide shows you how to ship a MacBook, MacBook Air, or MacBook Pro for less.

-Hopefully you sold your MacBook on Swappa and paid no seller fees.
-If not, use Swappa next time to sell your used iPhone, iPad, or even video games.
+Hopefully, you sold your MacBook on Swappa.
+If not, use Swappa next time to sell your used iPhone, iPad, or video games.
+Selling on Swappa gets you more money for your used tech.

 - Use plenty of bubble wrap